-Academic Success Advising and Counseling is that and so much more!
-Students start their journey with an assigned Success Advisor to help them navigate their time at Yavapai College.
+Students start their journey with an assigned Enrollment Advisor to help them navigate their first semester at Yavapai College.
 From the start, students will have the support they need to understand their next steps, from completing their financial aid file, identifying academic and career goals in order to select the best program, or helping research the local job market or university for transfer.
-Success Advisors help students create a plan to completion and beyond.
+After completion of their first semester, students are transitioned to their Retention Advisors to help them stay on track through the completion of their academic goals and beyond.

 Advisors also assist students in adjusting to college life and in developing skills for success as a student's goto resource to work through issues, providing information, resources, and referrals.
-Success Advisors provide support to students during their entire college experience.
+Advisors provide support to students during their entire college experience.